TECH3015/lectures/lecture-08.md

 ### Positioning Elements
 <!-- .slide: class="crammed" -->

-- more varied than floats, position elements in one of 5 ways
+- more varied uses than floats,
+- can position elements in one of 5 ways
 - `static, relative, absolute, fixed, sticky`
 - you might need `top, bottom, left, right` too